Program Ended

 • Text Virginie Despentes

-• Set and Properties Design Louis-Charles Lusignan
+• Set and Properties Design (Volume 1) and Technical Direction Louis-Charles Lusignan

-• Costume Design Marie-Audrey Jacques
+• Costumes Marie-Audrey Jacques

 • Video Design Alexandre Desjardins